Where are the biggest scholarly publishing advances occurring? In this blog post, we look at five trends to watch in the new year.

-At Scholastica, we saw an opportunity to make typesetting journal articles a lot easier using technology.
-In this post we go behind the scenes of our new typesetting service, which takes the legwork out of formatting manuscripts by using advanced software to generate HTML, PDF, and XML articles all at once.
+In this post, we go behind the scenes of Scholastica's typesetting service, which takes the legwork out of formatting articles by using advanced software to generate HTML, PDF, and XML article files all at once.